[Updated 11/2/2012: Includes 2.90 Fenix Firmware updates that address some of major issues I've touched on.]

 But, for the purposes of this, we’ll go with the plugin.
 After connecting your device, you’ll go within the Garmin Connect platform and select upload in the upper right corner.
 Upon doing so, the Communicator Plugin will connect to the Fenix device and offer you two choices:

-Ok, so technically there is three choices if you include manual upload – but we won’t.
-That option just allows you to pick a specific file an upload it.
+Ok, so technically there are three choices if you include manual upload – but we won’t.
+That option just allows you to pick a specific file and upload it.

 Instead, I’m going with automagic upload and selecting ‘Upload All New Activities’.

 Once it’s done, you’ll have a listing of all new activities that you haven’t previously uploaded or processed:

 I’m going to go ahead and dive into a run from last night, to show you around a bit.
 To do so, you’ll click either ‘View details’ or ‘Existing’.
 Once you do that, you’ll be brought to the below page.
 Note that I’ve changed the name of the run, and the type.
 Interestingly, Garmin Connect does not correctly parse the activity type (Running/Cycling/etc) from the Fenix.
 Likely though, the fault is on Fenix for not correctly providing that.
 I suspect that has to do with the Fenix Device Profiles being semi-nonstandard (meaning, I can create a Cowtipping profile).
 That said, for running and cycling, they just need to make that work.

 [Updated 11/2/12: The Garmin folks tell me that they have implemented updates to the out-of-the-box profiles for running and cycling whereby you can manually change the setting under Setup>Fitness>FIT Activity]